Zanef08/assignment_react/README.md

-React Bakery Website
+# React Bakery Website

-Introduction
+## Introduction

-The React Bakery website is built on the ReactJS platform, aiming to provide an online shopping experience for various types of sweet pastries.
-This website not only displays detailed information about each pastry but also integrates a login feature that allows administrators to add, delete, and edit information about the pastries.
+The React Bakery website is a ReactJS-powered platform designed to deliver an online shopping experience for a variety of sweet pastries.
+Beyond displaying detailed information about each pastry, the website incorporates a login feature empowering administrators to seamlessly add, delete, and edit pastry information.

-Key Features
+## Key Features

-Display Pastry List:
+### Display Pastry List:

-The homepage showcases a list of pastry types, each accompanied by images and detailed information.
+- The homepage presents a comprehensive list of pastry types, each accompanied by images and detailed information.
-Users can filter and search for pastries based on criteria such as type, price, etc.
+- Users have the flexibility to filter and search for pastries based on criteria such as type, price, etc.

-View Pastry Details:
+### View Pastry Details:

-Clicking on a pastry type reveals detailed information, including images, prices, descriptions, and other relevant details.
+- Clicking on a pastry type reveals a wealth of detailed information, including images, prices, descriptions, and other relevant details.

-Login and Administration:
+### Login and Administration:

-The login system allows administrators to log in to manage information about various pastry types.
+- The login system grants administrators access to manage information about various pastry types.
-Administrators can add new pastries with details such as name, price, description, and images.
+- Administrators can effortlessly add new pastries, providing details such as name, price, description, and images.
-They can delete pastries that are no longer needed or modify information if there are any changes.
+- Pastries that are no longer needed can be deleted, and administrators can modify information if there are any changes.

-Add, Delete, Edit Functionality:
+### Add, Delete, Edit Functionality:

-Administrators have the ability to add new pastry types, delete unnecessary ones, or modify information as needed.
+- Administrators possess the capability to add new pastry types, remove unnecessary ones, or modify information as needed.